 2. Other Driver-Centric Issues Stay Top of Mind

-With a driver turnover rate of at 92 percent for large truckload fleets at the end of 2020, the report’s respondents noted a few proposed strategies to reduce this number.
+With a driver turnover rate of 92 percent for large truckload fleets at the end of 2020, the report’s respondents noted a few proposed strategies to reduce this number.
 They include researching successful retention strategies, exploring the connection between technology such as advanced safety systems and overall driver satisfaction and retention and evaluating the effect of providing drivers with benefits such as health insurance and retirement plans.

 Speaking of employee benefits, driver compensation came in as the #3 issue for 2021.
 Respondents’ preferred strategies to address the topic of driver pay include analyzing how driver pay compares to jobs in competing sectors, analyzing the success of carrier programs that financially incentivize drivers based on performance and better quantifying how driver compensation directly influences overall satisfaction and productivity.